anders88/yatzeeclojure/README.md

 # yatzeeclojure

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.
+Just playing around with the

 The choice is up to you!

 ## Usage

-FIXME
+Nothing :)

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Anders Karlsen

 Distributed under the Eclipse Public License, the same as Clojure.